 Additional job resources

-In addition to worker resource usage, a job might consume the following resources, each billed at their own pricing, including but not limited to:
+In addition to worker resource usage, a job might consume the following resources, each billed at its own pricing, including but not limited to:

-Future releases of Cloud Dataflow may have different service charges and/or bundling of related services.
+Future releases of Dataflow might have different service charges or bundling of related services.